View Other Content

 2015 - Philippe Coutinho bagged the only goal of our FA Cup Sixth Round replay at Blackburn Rovers.
 Sadly, we crashed out to Aston Villa in the subsequent Semi-final at Wembley.

-2017 – We won 2-1 at Stoke City’s rechristened bet365 Stadium, despite falling behind to the latest of Jon Walters’ seven goals past us to date on the stroke of half time.
+2017 – We won 2-1 at Stoke City’s rechristened bet365 Stadium, despite falling behind to the last of Jon Walters’ seven goals past us on the stroke of half time.
 The Brazilian pair Philippe Coutinho and Roberto Firmino both came off the bench to score within two minutes of each other to hand us victory.

 Mixed fortunes against Oldham